US conducts eighth strike on alleged drug-smuggling boat in the Pacific

 Generally, Trump and his associates had been among the first to reveal the attacks, sharing them on social media paired with grainy aerial footage.

 But on October 16, US media broke the news that a strike had taken place — and that there were two survivors, a first.
-The Trump administration only confirmed the attack a day later.
+The Trump administration confirmed the attack a day later.

 The survivors were quickly repatriated to their home countries, Ecuador and Colombia.
 Ecuador has since released its survivor, saying there was no evidence he was involved in a crime.